Can I Eat Expired Potatoes Fresh Whole?

 What are the food safety risks?

 Potatoes can be contaminated with pathogens such as Clostridium botulinum if stored in improper conditions.
-To prevent illness, always store potatoes in a cool, dark, and well-ventilated area.
+To reduce the risk of foodborne illness, always store potatoes in a cool, dark, and well-ventilated area.
 Avoid storing them in the fridge as this can lead to the production of acrylamide when cooked at high temperatures.

 What are some pro storage tips?